 When the day finally catches up with you, you can totter back to your waiting tent and crash out for the night in privacy.
 After a 100+ miles your precious hours under canvas will fly by even if you haven’t camped before.
 One word of advice though is to bring some earplugs.
 Tired and well fed cyclists have been known to snore… and worse.

 A royal breakfast and departure

 Once rested, you will be summoned at dawn to clamber into fresh kit and prepare for the southern half of the MITIE London Revolution.
-80miles requires some fueling so tea, coffee and a cooked breakfast will greet you in the dining tent before you drop off your bag, find your trusty wheels again and set out on the road from Windsor at around 8am.
+85 miles requires some fueling so tea, coffee and a cooked breakfast will greet you in the dining tent before you drop off your bag, find your trusty wheels again and set out on the road from Ascot at around 8am.